ivangolovine/ivangolovine/README.md

 -->

 ### About Me
-- 🎓 Ryerson University | Computer Science
+- 🎓 Toronto Metropolitan University | Computer Science
 - 🔎 Looking for my next Dev position.
 - ⚡ Experimenting with RL and creating Visual Representation of the Agents.
 - 📚 Reviewing previously used programming languages and frameworks.